George Town, Penang: Street Food Paradise, Colonial Charm, and Digital Nomad Haven on Malaysia's Island | CoraTravels

 Cultural insights

 Peranakan Heritage Pride: Straits Chinese culture blending Malay and Chinese traditions, locals distinguish Baba Nyonya identity from mainland Chinese carefully.
 Hawker Center Social Hub: Eating out cheaper than cooking, locals conduct business meetings and family gatherings at plastic tables under fluorescent lights.
-English Lingua Franca: British colonial legacy means locals speak English fluently making island exceptionally foreigner-friendly.
+English Lingua Franca: British colonial legacy means locals speak English fluently making island exceptionally foreigner-friendly, similar to the multilingual environment in Singapore where colonial heritage shaped modern culture.
 Three Races Harmony Myth: Official multiculturalism narrative locals know is more complex, ethnic tensions exist beneath surface politeness.
 Kopitiam Coffee Culture: Traditional coffee shops where elderly uncles read newspapers for hours, younger generation adding laptops creating unexpected digital nomad havens.
 Face-Saving Important: Direct confrontation avoided, locals communicate displeasure through silence and indirect hints foreigners miss completely.

 Useful phrases